nalkat/universe/README.md

   manually expanding each branch.
 - **Async catalog loading** – Catalog requests now run in the background with inline status updates, eliminating GUI freezes when fetching massive universes or when the PHP CLI emits diagnostic output alongside JSON.
+Stop or reset actions now cancel any in-flight export so operators are never stuck waiting on a runaway catalog build.
 - **Live dynamics viewer** – The Visual tab animates orbital motion for the selected object, plotting velocity vectors and nearby bodies each tick without repainting the entire catalog tree so you can study systems in motion at leisure.
-- **Metadata configuration controls** – The detached control panel now lets you choose between the bundled SQLite cache and a PostgreSQL metadata store, updating `config/metadata.php` before every run so GUI and CLI sessions stay in sync.
+- **Metadata configuration controls** – The detached control panel now lets you choose between the in-memory cache, the bundled SQLite store, or a PostgreSQL metadata server, updating `config/metadata.php` before every run so GUI and CLI sessions stay in sync.

 ### Portrait generation pipeline